markuz449/COSC349-Assignment-1/README.md

 ## Administrating Nugget Watch

 [http://192.168.2.11/prices](http://192.168.2.11/prices) Is where you can add prices for the different chains as well as managing the existing prices.
-You can delete prices from NuggetWatch if they are out of date or you can confirm that the prices are correct.
+You can delete prices from Nugget Watch if they are out of date or you can confirm that the prices are correct.
 There is a timestamp which will show you when you last confirmed that the prices were correct.

 [http://192.168.2.11/messages](http://192.168.2.11/messages) Click a name to read the message.
 Messages cannot be responded to from the web interface as there is no email server set up.
 Messages may be deleted (this sets a flag in the database to hide the message).
 These messages come from the contact form located on the front end [http://192.168.2.11/contact](http://192.168.2.11/contact)